 - Plastic tie, bungee cord or piece of string

 - New brake pads.
-Since you are saving money by doing this yourself, you might want to consider splurging a bit by buying original manufacturer brake pads, which are more expensive.
+Since you are saving money by doing the job yourself, you might want to consider splurging a bit by buying original manufacturer brake pads, which are more expensive.

 - Can of brake fluid — check your owner's manual for the proper type.

-Here are a couple of things to note before you begin.
+A couple of things to note before you begin

-Know your calipers: The majority of cars have a "sliding caliper" brake assembly.
+Know your caliper assembly: The majority of cars have a sliding-caliper brake assembly.
 That's what's shown in the photo above.
-Compare this brake assembly to the one in your car.
-Other cars have "fixed caliper" assemblies.
+Compare this caliper assembly to the one in your car.
+Other cars have fixed-caliper assemblies.
 The pads in fixed-caliper brakes are also easy to change but the process is slightly different, so we'll cover it in another instructional piece.